 Mirai

-On October 20th “Hundreds of thousands, maybe millions” of unsecured internet devices were hijacked and used in a massive DDOS attack.
-The devices were easily controlled once they’re passwords were automatically guessed using a list of common passwords.
+On October 20th 2017 “Hundreds of thousands, maybe millions” of unsecured internet devices were hijacked and used in a massive DDOS attack.
+The devices were easily controlled once their passwords were automatically guessed using a list of common passwords.
 A DDOS attack operates by simply over loading a server with data requests from a large number of sources which prevents normal users from getting their data requests filled.

 This type of large scale device controlling is called a “botnet”.
-Botnet’s illustrate how unsecured devices pose a threat not only to the device itself but en masse they can bring large website’s infrastructure to its’ knees.
-Botnet’s existence is not driven by the desire to access a devices’ information, but to use the device itself as a tool against other devices.
+Botnet illustrates how unsecured devices pose a threat, not only to the device itself but en masse they can bring a large websites’ infrastructure to its knees.
+Botnets’ existence is not driven by the desire to access a devices’ information, but to use the device itself as a tool against other devices.

 Finding a solution to this issue is difficult due to the pervasive neglect by device manufactures to ensure their products are secure.
-Most security are unknown until the exploit has happened to other devices and the security fix is implemented via an update from the manufacturer post production.
-However, many IoT devices aren’t supported in this manner and are left with factory default security capabilities.
+Most security vulnerabilities are unknown until the exploit has happened to other devices and the security fix is implemented via an update from the manufacturer post production.
+However, many IoT devices are not supported in this manner and are left with factory default security capabilities.

 “From a manufacturing and security perspective, the state of IoT devices hasn’t changed, nor did we expect it to.
 In the short term, IoT devices will continue to be one of the most highly exploitable tools in attackers’ cyber arsenals.
 We will continue to see massive thingbots being built until IoT manufacturers are forced to secure these devices, recall products, or bow to pressure from buyers who simply refuse to purchase vulnerable devices.”